K33TY/Jif-Sif-to-Fabric/README.md

 ## Edit ~/.bash_profile

-This ensures that the necessary environment variables, paths, and classpaths are set (Note, you need to change \<path\> to the actual paths to the respective folders):
+This ensures that the necessary environment variables, paths, and classpaths are set (Note, you need to change \<path\> to the actual paths to the respective directories):

 ```
 ~/.bash_profile